folio-org/okapi/doc/guide.md

 ```

 If we were running in a clustered environment, this step should be repeated
-for each node that should run the sample module.
+for each node that should run the `test-basic` module.

-#### Adding the sample module to the discovery
+#### Adding the module to the discovery

 Okapi deployment registers the module with discovery automatically.

 #### Telling the proxy about the module

-Now we need to inform the proxy that we have a sample module that can
+Now we need to inform the proxy that we have a module that can
 be enabled for tenants.
 The proxy is interested in the service identifier (srvcId), so
-we pass "sample" to it.
+we pass "test-basic" to it.

 ```
-cat > /tmp/sampleproxy.json <<END
+cat > /tmp/okapi-proxy-test-basic.json <<END
   {
-    "id" : "sample",
+    "id" : "test-basic",
-    "name" : "okapi sample module",
+    "name" : "Okapi test module",
     "provides" : [ {
-      "id" : "sample",
+      "id" : "test-basic",
       "version" : "2.2.3"
     } ],
     "routingEntries" : [ {
       "methods" : [ "GET", "POST" ],
-      "path" : "/sample",
+      "path" : "/testb",
       "level" : "30",
       "type" : "request-response",
-      "permissionsRequired" : [ "sample.needed" ],
+      "permissionsRequired" : [ "test-basic.needed" ],
-      "permissionsDesired" : [ "sample.extra" ]
+      "permissionsDesired" : [ "test-basic.extra" ]
     } ]
   }
 END

 curl -w '\n' -X POST -D -   \
     -H "Content-type: application/json"   \
-    -d @/tmp/sampleproxy.json \
+    -d @/tmp/okapi-proxy-test-basic.json \
    http://localhost:9130/_/proxy/modules

 HTTP/1.1 201 Created